 For three years, William Wan ran the Washington Post’s Beijing bureau and managed the work of seven Chinese journalists & news researchers.
-He created a pathway for them — under an authoritarian government — to report and write stories of their own and coached them through everything from inverted pyramids to advanced investigative techniques.
+He created a pathway for them — under an authoritarian government — to report and write stories of their own and coached them from the basics of inverted pyramids to advanced investigative techniques.
 He led the China team to award-winning work chronicling human rights abuses and corruption and secrecy in the Chinese government.

 Wan has served as weekend shift editor for the Post’s metro desk, overseeing its front-page stories and entire print section.
 His most recent edits include a front-page feature that was among the best-read stories on the anniversary of Jan.
 6.